-Public sector pay: Government recommends 3.5% rise for nurses and teachers
+Government recommends 3.5% pay rise for nurses and other workers

 - Published